Requirements for Skills that are HIPAA-Eligible

 - Permissions – You can only enable permissions for device address, customer name, customer email address, customer phone number, and location services.
 For more details, see Configure Permissions for Customer Information in Your Skill.

-- Skill building using the Alexa Skill Management API (SMAPI) – For more details, see Get Started with SMAPI.
+- Skill building using the REST Alexa Skill Management API (SMAPI) – For more details, see Get Started with SMAPI.